tobytwigger/laravel-settings/docs/_docs/class-based.md

 ## Introduction

-Although the settings we've covered work well for most sites, sometimes you want to make each of your settings a little more explicit to help you keep track of them.
+The basic settings covered so far are called anonymous settings, and they are a very flexible way of managing settings.
+As your app starts to grow, you may find you start forgetting which setings you have created.

-This is where class-based settings come in.
-Rather than a setting being represented with a key, your setting is instead a class.
-This not only allows you to benefit from typehinting when getting and setting values, but also gives a few useful features you can make use of.
+Class-based settings are just a simple class containing information about the setting.
+This not only lets you benefit from typehinting during development and limits key clashes, but it also gives you a few extra customisations for your settings.

+Both methods of creating settings are valid, and often you'll find yourself using a mixture of the two.
+They are both fundamentally the same, so there are no large feature differences between them.

 ## Defining a class setting

 We recommend keeping all your settings in an `app/Settings` directory.
-Using classes, each setting is just a class that contains all the information we need.
+Each setting should be its own class which extends either `Settings\Schema\UserSetting` or `Settings\Schema\GlobalSetting`.
+Your IDE should tell you which methods you need to implement.

 ```php
 <?php